Women Who Run with the Wolves - online

 - Henry Moore Institute

-Talks will cover psychoanalysis, metamorphosis, embodied storytelling and other fairy tales.
-Speakers are artists, choreographers, curators and literary scholars practicing both internationally and locally, offering a range of viewpoints and vibrant, new interdisciplinary approaches to the telling of narrative sculpture.
+Pre-recorded talks will cover psychoanalysis, metamorphosis, embodied storytelling, fairy tales and gender.
+Speakers are artists, choreographers, curators and literary scholars working both internationally and locally, offering a range of viewpoints and new interdisciplinary approaches to the interpretation of narrative sculpture.

 Dr Catriona McAra (Curator, Leeds Arts University)